Updates can be found on this page or by calling our information line, 804-887-8484.

-The department is accepting limited jail intakes into Nottoway Correctional Center for classification.
-Jail intakes are tested for COVID-19 upon arrival and quarantined for 14 days.
-After the 14 day period, the inmate may be directed from classification to the appropriate facility to allow space for new intakes.
+Jail intakes are tested for COVID-19 upon arrival at a VADOC reception facility and quarantined for 14 days.
+After the 14-day period, the inmates may be directed from the classification facility to another facility.

-The VADOC is restricting the transfer of inmates between DOC facilities unless it is absolutely necessary.
+The VADOC is restricting the transfer of inmates between VADOC facilities.
 Appropriate screenings, testing and quarantines are conducted to prevent the spread of COVID-19 from facility to facility.

-Inmates releasing from VADOC facilities are now being given a 90-day supply of medicine.
-Previously, inmates were released with a 30-day supply.
-In response to the COVID-19 pandemic, we are anticipating that our returning citizens will be experiencing the need for more time to establish care in the community and should socially distance themselves upon release.
-This includes avoiding medical care for nonessential visits.
+Inmates releasing from VADOC facilities are given up to a 90-day supply of medicine.
+Prior to the pandemic, inmates were released with a 30-day supply.
+In response to the COVID-19 pandemic, we anticipate that our releasing inmates will experience the need for more time to establish care in the community.

 All Probation and Parole districts have adjusted their intake process so that all or a portion of the intake process is set up and completed electronically.
 If electronic intake is not possible, officers are limited to completing one intake at a time in a manner that meets current sanitation and social distancing guidelines, utilizing Personal Protective Equipment.